 Origin

-Most scientists tend to agree that the modern-day chihuahua descended from an ancient breed known as the Techichihi which was venerated in the art of the Toltec, Maya, and Aztec peoples of Central America.
+Most scientists tend to agree that the modern-day chihuahua descended from an ancient breed known as the Techichi, which was venerated in the art of the Toltec, Maya, and Aztec peoples of Central America.
 Though initially bred as a companion dog for the Toltecs, it soon took on supernatural characteristics such as clairvoyance and found a place in local mythologies as a guardian for spirits who enter the afterlife.
-The Techichi was popular amongst Aztec royalty and as many as 100 would roam the palaces at a time.
+The Techichi was popular amongst Aztec royalty, and as many as 100 would roam the palaces at a time.

 Chihuahuas, as we know them today, were first documented in the 1800s, though they did not yet have an official name, being called “Texas Dogs,” “Mexico Dogs,” or more specifically “Chihuahua Dogs” after the region where the breed was located.
-In 1888 dog judge James Watson wrote extensively about the breed and began to campaign for its recognition, and in 1904 his efforts finally paid off and the Chihuahua was registered with the American Kennel Club by Texan native H. Raynor.
+In 1888, dog judge James Watson wrote extensively about the breed and began to campaign for its recognition, and in 1904, his efforts finally paid off, and the Chihuahua was registered with the American Kennel Club by Texan native H. Raynor.

 3 Pros and Cons of Owning Apple Head Chihuahuas

-Tiny toy-sized dogs that take up little space!
+| Tiny toy-sized dogs that take up little space.
 Chihuahuas rarely grow larger than 6 pounds.
-They are compact and easy to carry or support on your lap for hours of cuddles. | Expressive: Chihuahuas are tiny but not easily intimidated.
+They are compact and easy to carry or support on your lap for hours of cuddles. | Expressive.
+Chihuahuas are tiny but not easily intimidated.
 They often seem to think they are much bigger dogs and are said to have a distinct “Napoleon complex,” using their bark frequently throughout each day. |

-Travel-friendly city dwellers!
-Chihuahuas are excellent indoor pets and make great city-dwelling companions!
-They travel well because they weigh so little, rarely stray too far from their owners when off-leash, and enjoy being carried in a purse, pouch, or carrier! | Strong-Willed: Chihuahuas can be stubborn little dogs.
-However, they are smart and train well with some persistence! |
+| Travel-friendly city dwellers.
+Chihuahuas are excellent indoor pets and make great city-dwelling companions.
+They travel well because they weigh so little, rarely stray too far from their owners when off-leash, and enjoy being carried in a purse, pouch, or carrier. | Strong-Willed.
+Chihuahuas can be stubborn little dogs.
+However, they are smart and train well with some persistence. |

-Easy to Care For: Aside from typical pet grooming needs, Chihuahuas are especially low-maintenance, particularly when they are the short-haired variety.
-Their compact body size makes grooming quick and easy. | Delicate: Chihuahuas are delicate because of their small size and cannot roughhouse with children without risking injury.
-They are the world’s tiniest dogs! |
+| Easy to Care For.
+Aside from typical pet grooming needs, Chihuahuas are especially low-maintenance, particularly when they are the short-haired variety.
+Their compact body size makes grooming quick and easy. | Delicate.
+Chihuahuas are delicate because of their small size and cannot roughhouse with children without risking injury.
+They are the world’s tiniest dogs. |

 Size and Weight